-When a Notice of Infraction (NOI) is issued, it should be clearly written with a black ballpoint pen.
+When a Notice of Infraction (NOI) is issued, members shall use the e-citation application on their department-issued cell phone.
+Paper NOIs are a last resort and should be clearly written with a black ballpoint pen.
 Each NOI must contain only one violation.
 If a motorist is to be cited for multiple violations, multiple NOIs must be prepared.